 The World Health Organization and the Biden Administration have declared monkeypox as a public health emergency.
 The Colorado Department of Public Health and Environment is monitoring the number of cases in Colorado.

 The monkeypox virus long has been endemic in parts of central and western Africa, but after cases were discovered in European and North American nations, public health organizations sounded alerts around the world.
-Last week, the Centers for Disease Control and Prevention alerted gay and bisexual men that monkeypox appears to be spreading in the community globally, warning people to take precautions if they have been in close contact with someone who may have the virus and to be on the lookout for symptoms.
-The CDC made it clear, however, that the risk is not limited to the gay and bisexual community.
+The Centers for Disease Control and Prevention alerted gay and bisexual men that monkeypox appears to be spreading in the community globally, warning people to take precautions if they have been in close contact with someone who may have the virus and to be on the lookout for symptoms.
+The CDC makes it clear, however, that the risk is not limited to the gay and bisexual community.

 To answer your questions about monkeypox, we consulted with Dr. Michelle Barron, senior medical director of infection prevention and control at UCHealth University of Colorado Hospital on the Anschutz Medical Campus.

 What is monkeypox?

 Monkeypox is a virus that spreads from animals to humans, so it is called a zoonotic disease.
 Researchers first identified the virus in1958 in monkeys used for research.
 That’s how monkeypox got its name.
 But monkeys aren’t the most common carriers of the disease today.
 Rodents, like squirrels, can transmit monkeypox.
 Humans can get it if they get bitten by an infected animal or they touch the animal’s fur or bodily fluids.

 How does monkeypox spread from human to human?

 Typically, human monkeypox spreads through very close, intimate contact, and it also can be spread through droplets.